-Following the last triennial Assembly in October 2013, ICAO and its Member States have been actively engaged in progressing on a comprehensive strategy to address $CO_2$ emissions from international aviation, with a view to achieving collective global aspirational goals for the sector's $CO_2$ emissions reduction.
-Key clusters of ICAO's work include the development and facilitation of mitigation measures, such as aircraft technology, operational improvements, sustainable alternative fuels, market-based measures (MBMs), as well as the implementation support for Member States' action plans to reduce $CO_2$ emissions from international aviation through assistance and capacity building.
+ICAO and its Member States have been actively progressing on a comprehensive strategy to address CO_2 emissions from international aviation, with a view to achieving collective global aspirational goals for the international aviation sector of improving 2 per cent fuel efficiency per year and keeping the sector's CO_2 emissions from 2020 at the same level.

+Key ICAO activities include the development and facilitation of mitigation measures to reduce CO_2 emissions from international aviation, such as aircraft technology, operational improvements, sustainable alternative fuels for aviation, a global market-based measure (MBM), and implementation support for Member States' action plans through capacity building and assistance.

-The robust capacity building programme over the last triennium enabled the submission of action plans to reduce international aviation $CO_2$ emissions by Member States, representing over 80 per cent of global international air traffic.
-To provide further support in the development and refinement of their action plans.
-ICAO just held the first two seminars in Mexico and Peru in April 2014 and five more seminars in other regions are planned by early 2015.
-To facilitate access to financing for Member States' actions, ICAO has built partnerships with the Global Environmental Facility (GEF) and the United Nations Development Programme (UNDP), as well as with the European Union (EU).
+ICAO's robust capacity building programme has enabled the submission of action plans to reduce international aviation CO_2 emissions, by 74 Member States representing approximately 82 per cent of global international air traffic.
+To provide further support in the development and refinement of their action plans, ICAO held five regional seminars in 2014 and two more seminars in the remaining ICAO regions are planned for March 2015.
+To facilitate access to financing for Member States' actions, ICAO established two partnerships - one with the Global Environment Facility (GEF) and United Nations Development Programme (UNDP) and another with the European Commission (EC).

-The development of a global MBM scheme for international aviation, as requested by the Assembly, needs significant efforts of the Organization, and the ICAO Council in February 2014 defined a clear process and roadmap to achieve this objective.
-The newly established Environment Advisory Group (EAG) has been making progress using the approach of a "Srawman" which started with a simple and basic proposal for a global MBM scheme with a view to generating the discussion on advantages and disadvantages of its design elements and allowing for the improvements of the Strawman.
+The development of a global MBM scheme for international aviation, as agreed by the 38th ICAO Assembly in 2013, needs significant efforts of the Organization, and the ICAO Council in February 2014 defined a clear process and roadmap to achieve this objective.
+The Council's Environment Advisory Group (EAG) has been making progress using a "Strawman" approach, which started with a simple and basic proposal for a global MBM scheme with a view to generating the discussion on advantages and disadvantages of design elements and allowing for the improvements of the Strawman.
 This iterative approach will ensure the full engagement of States and other stakeholders, taking into account inputs from different sources.